Particular/docs.particular.net/servicecontrol/logging.md

 When Save is clicked the service will be restarted to apply the change.

+## Windows Event Log

+As of Version 4.19.0 all ServiceControl instances will also log to the Windows Event Log.
+The default level is `WARN` but can be changed by [specifying an explicit log level](#logging-levels).

 ## Monitoring

 It is recommended to actively monitor the ServiceControl `logfile.${shortdate}.txt` log file for any log entries with log level `ERROR` or `FATAL`.

 ## Customize logging

-By default, ServiceControl logs to the filesystem and generates files named `logfile.${shortdate}.txt` and `ravenlog.${shortdate}.txt`.
+By default, ServiceControl logs to the event log and filesystem.
+Log files are named `logfile.${shortdate}.txt` and `ravenlog.${shortdate}.txt`.
 ServiceControl uses [NLog](https://nlog-project.org/) for logging and the configuration can be overridden by supplying a custom `nlog.config` configuration file in the ServiceControl, ServiceControl.Audit, and ServiceControl.Monitoring application folders.
 A variety of [NLog logging targets](https://nlog-project.org/config/?tab=targets) can be used to log to almost any possible destination.

 NOTE: Any logging related settings (i.e. `ServiceControl/LogLevel`, `ServiceControl/LogPath`, `ServiceControl/RavenDBLogLevel`) are ignored when overriding the NLog configuration.